Why do you need a spy camera detector?

 When I say “all the types” I mean almost all the existing bugs.
 Pro-10G can detect both hidden cameras and hidden GPS, audio bugs, hidden Bluetooth, WiFi and GSM devices, as well as computer transmitters.

 In simple words, it means that this detector would be useful for all the most common purposes.
 However, let’s talk about Pro-10G in more details.

 This device has a very high frequency range capability – thus, Pro-10G can detect bugs up to 10 Ghz!
 It can also generate a “white noise” which means you can stop undesirable audio listening without any additional devices.

 Another interesting thing is: this electronic listening device detector has a “homing switch” – when you switch it on, you will be able to detect all the transmissions, even the weakest ones.
-No tracking device will remain undetected, that’s true.
+No tracking device will remain undetected.

 By the way, if you want to watch how it works or understand how to find a listening bug in your house with Pro-10G, you can watch the video by one of the owners.
-Written content is good, but some people prefer videos – if you are one of them, here is the link.
+Written content is good, but some people prefer videos – if you are one of them, here it is.

 Well, let’s now give the scores.

 Size: 4.
 The device is quite small (L: 4 ¾ inches, W: 2 ¼ inches, H: 1 inch).
 It wouldn’t be a problem to carry Pro-10G in your pocket.

 Frequency: 5.
 It can detect the bugging devices up to 10 GHz, which means you will detect almost all existing (and non-professional) bugs, as well as GPS trackers.

 Usability: 4.
 Headphones and dry cell battery is in the box, together with a telephone line adapter (so you will not need to buy it somewhere else).